-Bayview-Hunters Point is one of the last San Francisco communities with a large youth population; 24% of Bayview-Hunters Point residents are 17 years old or younger, double the rate of San Francisco.
-The share of seniors in the Bayview-Hunters Point (12%) matches closely with San Francisco at large (15%).
+The Bayview is one of the last San Francisco communities with a large youth population; 24% of Bayview residents are 17 years old or younger, double the rate of San Francisco.
+The share of seniors in the Bayview (12%) matches closely with San Francisco at large (15%).

-A high proportion of children of color are also located within Bayview-Hunters Point.
-About 40% of San Francisco African American youth resides in Bayview-Hunters Point, and close to 40% of the population of Hunters Point are youth.
+A high proportion of children of color are also located within the Bayview.
+About 40% of San Francisco African American youth resides in the Bayview, and close to 40% of the population of Hunters View are youth.